Formula vs. Breastfeeding: Making the Right Choice

 Shared Feeding Responsibilities

 Breastfeeding is a journey unique to every mother.
-On some days, you will cherish the experience, and on others, it can be physically exhausting.
+On some days, you will cherish the experience, on others, it can be physically exhausting.
 These overwhelming emotions can sometimes make it difficult to find joy in breastfeeding.

 To make the feeding experience for your newborn stress-free, ask family members to help.
 I had my husband help burp and put the baby to sleep after a feed.
 On the other hand, if the family cannot help out, you can hire help.
 Once I rejoined work, I chose to breastfeed partially, which meant pumping my milk and storing it for when I wasn’t available.